Replica Set

 A replica set consists of three nodes: primary, secondary, and hidden.
 The three-node architecture is set up automatically, and the three nodes automatically synchronize data with each other to ensure data reliability.
 Replica sets are recommended for small- and medium-sized service systems that require high availability.

-• Hidden node: Hidden nodes are used to back up data.
+- Hidden node: Hidden nodes are used to back up service data.

 You can perform operations on the primary and secondary nodes.
 If the primary node is faulty, the system automatically selects a new primary node.
 The following figure shows the replica set architecture.

-After a replica set is created, you can add up to either 5 or 7 nodes.
-For details about how to add a replica set node, see Adding Replica Set Instance Nodes.
+After a three-node replica set instance is created, you can add nodes up to either 5 or 7.
+The newly added nodes are secondary nodes.
+For details about how to add nodes for a replica set instance, see Changing Replica Set Instance Nodes.

 Feedback